spindlebink/hollicode/BYTECODE.md

 * `GETV name`

 	Obtain the value of a variable named `name` from the interpreter's environment and push its value to the top of the stack.
+Used to access both variables and functions, so if your language doesn't have first-class functions, you'll need to implement a function pointer equivalent.

 	> Make sure to do sufficient error checking, especially if you allow the interpreter's user to specify variable values themselves: either report an error and abort if a value isn't found, or push a `nil` to the stack.
 If a variable silently doesn't get added to the stack you'll likely get all sorts of errors.